peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
 Returns NaN if the rounding mode is ERounding.None and the result is not exact.

-<a id="DivideToExponent_PeterO_Numbers_EDecimal_PeterO_Numbers_EInteger"></a>
-### DivideToExponent

-    public PeterO.Numbers.EDecimal DivideToExponent(
-        PeterO.Numbers.EDecimal divisor,
-        PeterO.Numbers.EInteger exponent);

-Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result, using the half-even rounding mode.

-<b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.

- * <i>exponent</i>: The desired exponent.
-A negative number places the cutoff point to the right of the usual decimal point (so a negative number means the number of decimal places to round to).
-A positive number places the cutoff point to the left of the usual decimal point.

-<b>Return Value:</b>

-The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

 <a id="DivideToExponent_PeterO_Numbers_EDecimal_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>
 ### DivideToExponent